The Best Man (1999 film): Reception

 Howard's performance in particular earned much praise from film critics, and The Best Man is considered to be his breakout film.
 Jason Clark of AllMovie stated Howard "commands the screen with such abandon that one secretly wishes the film could have been all about his oddly captivating character".

 Rotten Tomatoes gives the film a 72% positive rating based on reviews by 71 critics, with the site's consensus stating "With a strong cast and a host of well-defined characters, The Best Man is an intelligent, funny romantic comedy that marks an impressive debut for writer/director Malcolm D. Lee."
-At Metacritic, the film averaged a favorable 61% rating from 30 critics.

 Box office

 Produced on a relatively small budget of $9 million, the film went on to make over $34 million by the end of its theatrical run.

 Awards and nominations

 The film received numerous awards and accolades.
 All eight principal cast members received nominations at the 2000 NAACP Image Awards, with wins for Howard and Long, and for Outstanding Motion Picture.